 After World War II, Town faded, dropping out of the First Division in 1952.
 They made it back for three seasons in the early 1970s, but since then have been in the lower leagues – and at times near extinction.
 They went into administration (British for bankruptcy) in 2003 but have come back strong.

-Here is a shot from before a game I saw:
+Here is a shot from before a game Groundhopper Paul saw:

-In 2011, playing in League One, Town set a remarkable record which stood for decades: 44 league games unbeaten.
-At the end of the following season they were promoted to The Championship after a record-setting penalty shootout in the final of the League One Playoffs against Sheffield United.
+In 2011, playing in League One, Town broke a remarkable record which stood for decades: 43 league games unbeaten.
+At the end of the following season they were promoted to the Championship after a record-setting penalty shootout in the final of the League One Playoffs against Sheffield United.
 It went 11 rounds and finished with keeper-vs-keeper.
 Here is that shootout, which happened in front of the Town fans:

 If you feel bad for Sheffield United after watching that, they did okay afterwards.
-Last season they finished in the upper half of the Premier League!
+In the 2019-20 season, they finished in the upper half of the Premier League!

-Huddersfield, meanwhile, stayed in the Championship for the next three seasons, but in 2015-16 they were 19th.
+Huddersfield, meanwhile, stayed in the Championship for the next three seasons, and in 2015-16 they were 19th.
 During the 2016-17 season, they not only hung around the top three but also did it playing an exciting, attacking style of soccer, with a core of young players.
-I saw them a couple of times that year, and I just love watching them.
 They ran and ran, pressed high, and when they won the ball in midfield, poured forward in the attack.

 They made some news in early 2017 when they drew nearby rivals Manchester City in the FA Cup.
 Playing at home, with seven changes in the lineup, they held City 0-0 in front a stadium-record crowd of 24,129.
 They went on to lose, 5-1, at The Etihad, but it was a nationally televised game that drew praise for the team and their fans.
 At one point late in the game, the ball went into the Town section, and they bounced it around like a beach ball for a while, enjoying their big day out.

 Another fun note: Their (then) manager, David Wagner, was actually a former US international player, even though he has never lived in the US.
 His dad was American, his mom German, and he grew up in Germany.
 He was the first Town manager in history who was born outside the British Isles.
-He now manages Schalke in Germany’s top tier.
+He now manages BSC Young Boys in Switzerland’s top tier.

 Their most famous is “Smile a While,” which sprang out of the terraces in their glory days of the 1920s.
 It was based on a song that was popular during World War I. Here are the lyrics, which aren’t typically sung in full.